Christopher G. Kennedy: Top Box Foods

 In May 2012, Kennedy started the Chicago-based non-profit Top Box Foods.
-Top Box Foods is an anti-hunger not-for-profit community-based social business that sells high-quality groceries at affordable costs throughout the greater Chicagoland area.
+Top Box Foods is an anti-hunger not-for-profit community-based social business that sells high-quality groceries at affordable costs in Chicago and its suburbs.

 Top Box as an organization purchases food, boxes it in various combinations and delivers it monthly to churches and organizations in mostly low-income neighborhoods.
 The food items in the box change from month to month and include a wide variety of fruits, vegetables, meats, and frozen meals, with box prices ranging from $19 to $39.
 The boxes can be ordered online or through the organizations where the boxes are delivered.
 These organizations, otherwise known as Top Box "host sites," range from small neighborhood churches with a few dozen families to some of the Chicago's largest, including Trinity United Church of Christ and Salem Baptist Church.
 Top Box has locations in Illinois in Chicago, Cook County, and Rockford, in Louisiana in New Orleans and Baton Rouge, and in Atlanta, Georgia.